A Single Woman (play): Artists

 In addition to being a theatre artist, Simpson, the author and performer of the title role, is a peace activist.
 Many performances of the play have been fundraisers for individual branches and the national office of the Women's International League for Peace and Freedom (WILPF), in addition to hundreds of other peace and justice organizations including United Methodist Church's Social Justice and Global Ministries, Jews for Peace, Planned Parenthood, American Civil Liberties Union, Veterans for Peace, American Friends Service Committee and many others.
-A Single Woman was also produced by the Tennessee Women's Theater Project as their inaugural production.

-Cameron Crain, who created the role of 'Everyman' in the play, also directed the production that toured the United States.
 Simpson directed the production in New York, initially with Claudia Schneider and Les Misérables veteran, Neal Mayer, in the roles.
 Midway through, Simpson stepped in and completed the run as Rankin.